brettohland/fuckingformatstyle/sections/custom.md

 As a protocol, `FormatStyle` is quite simple to conform to:

 ```
-/// A type that can convert a given data type into a representation.
+/// A type that can convert a given data type into a representation
 @available(macOS 12.0, iOS 15.0, tvOS 15.0, watchOS 8.0, *)
 public protocol FormatStyle : Decodable, Encodable, Hashable {